jchristn/DependencyExample/README.md

 Refer to Stack Overflow question here: https://stackoverflow.com/questions/78529536/assemblyloadcontext-and-dependency-resolving-when-assemblies-and-the-calling-app/78542909#78542909

+**Update 5/28/2024** - the issue has been resolved, and the update is incorporated into this repository.

 ## Overview

 This solution has three projects, each with separate version of `RestWrapper`: